Plasmodium falciparum: Immune response

-A single anopheline mosquito can transmit hundreds of P. falciparum sporozoites in a single bite under experimental conditions.
-But in nature the number is generally less than 80.
-The sporozoites do not enter the blood stream directly and remain in the skin tissue for 2 to 3 hours.
-About 15–20% sporozoites enter the lymphatic system where they activate dendritic cells, which send them for destruction by T lymphocytes (CD8+ T cells).
+A single anopheline mosquito can transmit hundreds of P. falciparum sporozoites in a single bite under experimental conditions, but, in nature, the number is generally less than 80.
+The sporozoites do not enter the bloodstream directly, but rather remain in the skin for two to three hours.
+About 15–20% of the sporozoites enter the lymphatic system, where they activate dendritic cells, which send them for destruction by T lymphocytes (CD8+ T cells).
 At 48 hours after infection, Plasmodium-specific CD8+ T cells can be detected in the lymph nodes connected to the skin cells.
 Most of the sporozoites remaining in the skin tissue are subsequently killed by the innate immune system.
 The sporozoite glycoprotein specifically activates mast cells.
 The mast cells then produce signaling molecules such as TNFα and MIP-2, which activate cell eaters (professional phagocytes) such as neutrophils and macrophages.

-Only a small number (0.5-5%) of sporozoites enter the blood stream into the liver.
+Only a small number (0.5-5%) of sporozoites enter the bloodstream into the liver.
 In the liver, the activated CD8+ T cells from the lymph bind the sporozoites through the circumsporozoite protein (CSP).
 Antigen presentation by dendritic cells in the skin tissue to T cells is also a crucial process.
-From this stage onward the parasites produce different proteins that help in suppressing communication of the immune cells.
-Even at the height of the infection when red blood cells (RBCs) are ruptured, the immune signals are not strong enough to activate macrophages or natural killer cells.
+From this stage onward, the parasites produce different proteins that help suppress communication of the immune cells.
+Even at the height of the infection, when red blood cells (RBCs) are ruptured, the immune signals are not strong enough to activate macrophages or natural killer cells.

 Immune system evasion

-Although P. falciparum is easily recognized by human immune system while in the bloodstream, it evades immunity by producing over 2,000 cell membrane antigens.
+Although P. falciparum is easily recognized by the human immune system while in the bloodstream, it evades immunity by producing over 2,000 cell membrane antigens.
 The initial infective stage sporozoites produce circumsporozoite protein (CSP), which binds to hepatocytes.
-Binding to and entry into the hepatocytes is aided by another protein, thrombospondin-related anonymous protein (TRAP).
+Binding to and entering into the hepatocytes is aided by thrombospondin-related anonymous protein (TRAP).
 TRAP and other secretory proteins (including sporozoite microneme protein essential for cell traversal 1, SPECT1 and SPECT2) from microneme allow the sporozoite to move through the blood, avoiding immune cells and penetrating hepatocytes.

 During erythrocyte invasion, merozoites release merozoite cap protein-1 (MCP1), apical membrane antigen 1 (AMA1), erythrocyte-binding antigens (EBA), myosin A tail domain interacting protein (MTIP), and merozoite surface proteins (MSPs).
 Of these MSPs, MSP1 and MSP2 are primarily responsible for avoiding immune cells.
 The virulence of P. falciparum is mediated by erythrocyte membrane proteins, which are produced by the schizonts and trophozoites inside the erythrocytes and are displayed on the erythrocyte membrane.
 PfEMP1 is the most important, capable of acting as both an antigen and an adhesion molecule.